Cherohala Skyway: From Tellico Plains, TN to Robbinsville, NC

 248511596_359532162616230_6759416252585008388_n

-They have a second location in Asheville but still ace my criteria of being locally owned.
+They have a second location in Asheville just down the hightway, but still meet my criteria of being locally owned.

 247858720_359532025949577_3396319068051795628_n

-Other restaurants like the Notorious P.I.G.
+My favourite restaurant here, The Hub, closed permanently due to a fire.
+Other places like the Notorious P.I.G.
 BBQ, Wolf Creek General Store & Café, Willow Tree Restaurant & Bakery, Graham Coffee, and the Tapoco Tavern are on my list for future visits.

 Speaking of unexpected, on the way back I passed this place with dragon sculptures all over the lawn.